jamessrichie/course-hunter/README.md

 #### Email Listener

-Course-Hunter's email listener requires a Gmail account.
-This can be a dummy account and does not have to be monitored.
+Course-Hunter's email listener requires full access to a Gmail account.

 #### Text Message Listener

-Course-Hunter's text message listener requires an iPhone, a MacBook, and an iCloud account with enough storage to sync iMessages.
+Course-Hunter's text message listener requires an iPhone, a Mac, and an iCloud account with sufficient cloud storage.

 ### Installation